hadley/roxygen3/README.md

 ## Class overview

-* The `RoxyBlock` encapsulates information about all expressions in a package and the the documentation associated with them.
+* The `Block` encapsulates information about all expressions in a package and the the documentation associated with them.
 Note that all top-level calls get roxygen block even if they don't have documentation.
 A block consists of a list of `@tags`, an `@object` that represents the object being